 In 1976, Berry founded Edwin X Berry & Associates in Sacramento, California, and grew it to employ 30 people.

-For one project, Berry developed numerical models to calculate the effect of wind shear on departing and landing aircraft and worked with pilots in Boeing simulators to determine what downdraft speeds were dangerous.
-Then Berry proposed a ground-based method to detect the presence of dangerous downdrafts that was installed at major airports.
-It uses a field of wind-speed and direction instruments and a central computer to detect divergence produced by a strong downdraft.
-In other words, a downdraft must cause wind to flow outward along the ground.
+On one project, Berry developed numerical models to calculate the effect of wind shear on departing and landing aircraft.
+He worked with pilots in Boeing simulators to determine what downdraft speeds were dangerous.
+Then Berry proposed a ground-based method to detect the presence of dangerous downdrafts, which the FAA installed at major airports.
+There seem to have been no wind shear caused accidents since.

 Wind energy studies